The Kervaire conjecture and the minimal complexity of surfaces: Introduction

 The interest in Klyachko's theorem and its (new) proofs is twofold.
-On the one hand, Theorem \ref{thmA: Klyachko} implies the special case of Conjecture \ref{conj: torsion-free one-relator product} where $B=\Z$, since one can easily reduce the problem to the case $p(w)=1$ (by abelianization).
+On the one hand, Theorem \ref{thmA: Klyachko} implies the special case of Conjecture \ref{conj: torsion-free one-relator product} where $B=\Z$, since $H/\llangle w\rrangle$ is clearly nontrivial when $p(w)\neq\pm 1$ as it has a map onto $\Z/p(w)\Z$ induced by $H\stackrel{p}{\to}\Z\to\Z/p(w)\Z$.
 On the other hand, it is one of the most important progress on the Kervaire--Laudenbach Conjecture \ref{conj: KL} and the Kervaire Conjecture \ref{conj: Kervaire} below.
 These conjectures originate from Kervaire's classification of high-dimensional knot groups \cite{Kervaire} and remain open in general.
 Although Klyachko's theorem has been known for three decades, no significant breakthrough beyond this has been made towards the more general Conjectures \ref{conj: torsion-free one-relator product}, \ref{conj: KL}, and \ref{conj: Kervaire}.
-It is our hope that new approaches can lead to further progress. \begin{conjecture}[Kervaire--Laudenbach] For any $H=A\star\Z$, the natural map $A\to H/\llangle w\rrangle$ induced by the inclusion $A\to H$ is injective for any $w\in H$ with $p(w)\neq0$. \end{conjecture} \begin{conjecture}[Kervaire] Is $H/\llangle w \rrangle$ nontrivial for all $w\in H=A\star\Z$ if $A$ is nontrivial? \end{conjecture}
+It is our hope that new approaches can lead to further progress. \begin{conjecture}[Kervaire--Laudenbach] For any $H=A\star\Z$, the natural map $A\to H/\llangle w\rrangle$ induced by the inclusion $A\to H$ is injective for any $w\in H$ with $p(w)\neq0$. \end{conjecture} \begin{conjecture}[Kervaire] $H/\llangle w \rrangle$ is nontrivial for all $w\in H=A\star\Z$ if $A$ is nontrivial. \end{conjecture}

-Another influential progress on Conjectures \ref{conj: KL} and \ref{conj: Kervaire} is the theorem of Gerstenhaber--Rothaus \cite{GerstenhaberRothaus}, proving the case for any $A$ finite (and consequently any $A$ residually finite).
+Another influential progress on Conjectures \ref{conj: KL} and \ref{conj: Kervaire} is the theorem of Gerstenhaber--Rothaus \cite{GerstenhaberRothaus}, proving the conjecture for any $A$ finite (and consequently any $A$ residually finite).
+It also generalizes to hyperlinear groups as observed by Pestov \cite[Corollary 10.4]{Pestov}.
 A more extensive summary of known results on these conjectures and their generalizations can be found in the survey \cite{surveyEqnoverGrps} from the view of equations over groups.

+As an application of our method to nontrivial HNN extensions, we establish the following new Freiheitssatz theorem for HNN extensions over malnormal subgroups.
+Recall that a subgroup $H\le G$ is malnormal if $gHg^{-1}\cap H=\{id\}$ for all $g\notin H$. \begin{theoremA}[Theorem \ref{thm: proper power HNN}] Let $H=A\star_{C}$ be an HNN extension associated to isomorphic malnormal subgroups $C_1,C_2\le A$.
+Then for any $w\in H$ with $p(w)=\pm 1$ and not conjugate to $at^{\pm1}$, the natural map $A\to H/\llangle w^m\rrangle$ is injective for any $m\ge2$. \end{theoremA}

+Actually, we can weaken the malnormality assumption in Theorem \ref{thmA: malnormal HNN} to the assumption that $aC_i a^{-1}\cap C_i=\{id\}$ for any letter $a$ appearing in a cyclically reduced expression of $w$, for $i=1,2$.
+A similar strengthening holds for Theorem \ref{thmA: main} below.
+See Remark \ref{rmk: strengthening} for more details.